DevanshSrajput/DevanshSrajput/README.md

 pip install -r requirements.txt

 4. Train the Model
 Before launching the app, you must first run the training script.
-This will perform the analysis and create the loan_predictor_model.joblib, scaler.joblib, and model_columns.joblib files.
+This will create the necessary model files.

 python train_model.py